arezyhs/cplusplus-network-traffic-monitoring-and-tree-topology-network/README.md

 - Use the menu to send/receive packets, ping the router, and manage the PC.

 ## File Structure
-- `network_simulation.cpp`: Main program source file.
+- `networkTrafficMonitoringSimulation.cpp`: this one implement graph structure, a bit fragile.
+- `networkTrafficMonitoringSimulationTanpaGraf.cpp`: This one without implementation of graph structure, more stable.
-- `network_logs.txt`: Log file storing network events.
+- `network_logs.txt`: Log file to store network events.